We the Living (film): Rights and writing

-The studio never secured the movie rights from Ayn Rand, who at the time lived in the United States.
+The studio never secured the movie rights from Rand, who at the time lived in the United States.
 Europe was at war, and the Fascist Ministry of Culture set up special laws with regards to negotiations for rights and copyrights with enemy countries, making it impossible to buy the rights.
 The film was made without the novelist's consent or knowledge, and no attempt was later made to compensate her.

 The first script was adapted from the book by two Italian novelists, but director Alessandrini abandoned their script.
 He and his assistant decided to make the picture without a finished script.
 The script was often written the day before filming or pulled directly from the novel, resulting in an adaptation that was more faithful to the novel than is typical in film adaptations.

 Working without a complete script, they were inadvertently shooting more material than could be edited down to one film, so it was decided that the film would be released as two separate movies entitled, Noi Vivi (We the Living) and Addio Kira (Goodbye Kira).